 10 liters2.64 US gallons.10 \text{ liters} \approx 2.64 \text{ US gallons}.

-If the same 1010 liters were converted to Imperial gallons instead, the answer would be smaller, because an Imperial gallon is larger than a US gallon.
+The same 1010 liters in Imperial gallons would be smaller still, because an Imperial gallon is larger than a US gallon.

-Try converting 2525 liters to US gallons, then check whether your answer is reasonably smaller than 2525.
-If this conversion appears inside a larger homework problem, a math solver is most useful after you set up the units yourself and want to verify the steps.
+For your own pass, convert 2525 liters to US gallons, then confirm the result is comfortably smaller than 2525 — you should land near 6.66.6.
+If this conversion lives inside a larger homework problem, set up the units yourself first, then verify the final number.

 Need help with a problem?